kgdunn/TU-Delft-job-interview/README.txt

 appearance of the image is to the "desirable" appearance.

-People that operate the flotation cells can therefore use this model to adjust settings on the process, so that process moves to stable operation.
-The outputs can (and have) been used for automatic control of appearance.
+People that operate the flotation cells can therefore use this model to adjust settings on the process, so that the process moves to a region of stable operation.
+The outputs can (and have) been used for automatic control of image appearance.

 All code (except for external libraries), have been written by Kevin Dunn 14 to 18 April 2016, as demonstration for a job interview at TU Delft.